 - LIRA was a major driving force in the effort to clean-up the sober home industry working closely with other groups and leading the housing team as a member organization under the LICAN umbrella.
 Our efforts lead to to the shuttering of two large provider groups who were fined several million dollars and eventually shut down by OASAS and resulted in a $26.6 million award specifically to Long Island to add 100 community residence beds.

-- LIRA donated funds supported the launch Friends and Voices Westchester (FAVOR WEST).
+- LIRA donated funds and supported the launch of Friends and Voices of Recovery Westchester (FAVOR-WEST).

 - LIRA contributed funds and in kind services to help create, incorporate and then filed the IRS application to secure the not for profit status of Friends of Recovery New York (FOR-NY).

 - LIRA hosts an annual National Recovery Month event each fall with community partners.

 - LIRA has presented 15 Scholarship awards (to date) at our annual Rock N Recovery events totaling $9,500.
 These awards to individuals in recovery and family members have helped to meet personal needs and support the educational goals of our constituency

 - For three consecutive years (2005-07) a LIRA member was named Advocate of the Year by the Association for Addiction Professionals of New York.